egnawake/screen-space-shadows/README.md

 Implementation of screen space shadows in OpenGL.
 Final project for the Computer Graphics unit of the Bachelor's in Videogames at Universidade Lusófona.

-**Screen space shadows** (also known as **contact shadows**) is a technique used to add extra shadow detail, particularly around geometry that are very close to each other.
+**Screen space shadows** (also known as **contact shadows**) is a technique used to add extra shadow detail, particularly around geometry that is very close to other geometry.
 It complements the more general shadowmap technique.

+## Algorithm

-For each light, a ray is marched (in view space) from the pixel to be drawn in the light's direction.
+For each light, a ray is marched (in view space) starting from the pixel to be drawn and moving along the direction of the light.
 At each step, the ray's current position is compared to the value written on the depth buffer for that position.
 If the ray's Z coordinate is greater (occluded from the camera), that pixel should be in shadow.
 The render pipeline must include a pass for generating the depth buffer required by the algorithm.

 This implementation was based on [Panos Karabelas' article about screen space shadows][SSSKarabelas].